OPTIMISTICLE/OPTIMISTICLE/README.md

 - 👋 Hi, I’m @OPTIMISTICLE
 - 👀 I’m interested in playing basketball, reading and learning
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on a Javascript project in order to improve my skills
+- 💞️ I’m looking to collaborate on a Python project in order to improve my skills
 - 📫 How to reach me ? by whatsapp : +225 076716592

 <!---